KFlaws/KFlaws-SNQ-FAA-Data/research-assessment.md

 Describe whether and how you used AI/LLMs when completing this project:

-I used ChatGPT for this project to help me understand error messages when they came up.
+I used ChatGPT for this project to help me understand error messages when they came up and for more detailed coding to reach more objectives.

 Optionally (for engagement points) reflect on your use of AI:

-I tried to not use ChatGPT for error messages as much as in previous mini-projects, however it is very useful!
-For this attempt, I made my best effort to follow the slides or other walk-throughs to sort out my issues.
-Still, ChatGPT has been super helpful for me especially when I start to get very frustrated with something not working.
-For this project specifically, I used ChatGPT to effectively solve particular issues from my first draft (ex. making sure my files are going to a relative, not absolute, path).
+ChatGPT was very helpful for me to be able to understand error messages and how to solve issues.
+However, it did not always give me a useful solution so I outsourced to stack overflow and other online resources to aid with my coding.
+ChatGPT was also helpful for me to be able to understand how to meet specific objectives on the final project.
+I used it to know what codes to add, how to include more inline code and correct my inline code, and to make sure I understood exactly what was being asked of me.

 ## Overall requirements